sahahn/BPt/docs/user_guide.rst

 =======

 During the modeling and testing phases, it is often desirable to specify a subset of the total loaded columns/features.
-Within ABCD_ML the way subsets of columns can be specifed to different functions is through scope parameters.
+Within BPt the way subsets of columns can be specifed to different functions is through scope parameters.

-The `scope` argument can be found across different :class:`Model_Pipeline <ABCD_ML.Model_Pipeline>` pieces and within Problem_Spec.
+The `scope` argument can be found across different :class:`Model_Pipeline <BPt.Model_Pipeline>` pieces and within Problem_Spec.

 The base preset str options that can be passed to scope are: